fucusy/fresher/README.txt

 implemented method:
-	1.when user add the extension, retrive user id from server, user can sync the user id between mobile client and computer through 2D code.
+	1.when user add the extension, retrieve user id from server, user can sync the user id between mobile client and computer through 2D code.
 	2.when user add a website, the chrome extension send the website address